 If you want to be the reader’s friend - are you the kind who knows it all and people go to for advice or the one who’s just fun to hang out with?

-Once you have decided upon what your brand persona is, the tonality, lingo, attitude, and every other aspect of your story will be easier to zero in on without which you cannot get started.
+Once you have decided upon what your brand persona is, the tonality, lingo, attitude, and every other aspect of your story will be easier to zero in on.

 Get to know your customers